 11Represented by the S&P 500 Index.

-Learn more about WisdomTree U.S. Dividend Growth Fund (DGRW) »
+Learn more about WisdomTree U.S. Quality Dividend Growth Fund (DGRW) »

-Learn more about WisdomTree U.S. SmallCap Dividend Growth Fund (DGRS) »
+Learn more about WisdomTree U.S. SmallCap Quality Dividend Growth Fund (DGRS) »

-Learn more about WisdomTree Emerging Markets Dividend Growth Fund (DGRE) »
+Learn more about WisdomTree Emerging Markets Quality Dividend Growth Fund (DGRE) »

-Learn more about WisdomTree Global ex-U.S. Dividend Growth Fund (DNL) »
+Learn more about WisdomTree Global ex-U.S. Quality Dividend Growth Fund (DNL) »

 2Sources: WisdomTree, Bloomberg.
 Universes include the NASDAQ U.S. Dividend Achievers Select Index, Dow Jones U.S.

-7Refers to the WisdomTree Dividend Index constituents having a record high Dividend Stream® as of the 11/30/2013 rebalance screening.
-Dividend Stream® is equal to the sum of all constituents’ indicated dividend per share times their number of shares outstanding.
+7Refers to the WisdomTree Dividend Index constituents having a record high Dividend Stream® as of the 11/30/2014 rebalance screening.
+Dividend Stream® refers to the regular dividends per share multiplied by the number of shares outstanding.